Skip navigation

 1. Check for responsiveness.
 Shake or tap the person gently.
 See if the person moves or makes a noise.
 Shout, "Are you OK?"

-2. Call 911 or the local emergency number if there is no response.
+2. If there is no response, Call 911 or the local emergency number.
 Shout for help and send someone to call 911 or the local emergency number.
-If you are alone, call 911 or the local emergency number and retrieve an AED (if available), even if you have to leave the person.
+If you are alone, call 911 or the local emergency number.
+If you know that an AED is available nearby, retrieve the AED even if you have to leave the person.
+Do not leave the person to look for an AED if you do not know there is one nearby.

 3. Carefully place the person on their back.
+Place the person on a firm, flat surface, if possible.
 If there is a chance the person has a spinal injury, two people should move the person to prevent the head and neck from twisting.

-• Place the heel of one hand on the breastbone -- right between the nipples.
+• Place the heel of one hand in the center of the person’s chest -- right between the nipples.

-• Place the heel of your other hand on top of the first hand.
+• Place the other hand on top of it with fingers interlaced.

-• Position your body directly over your hands.
+• Position your body directly over your hands with your elbows locked and your shoulders in line with your hands.

 5. Open the airway.
 Lift up the chin with 2 fingers.
-At the same time, tilt the head by pushing down on the forehead with the other hand.
+At the same time, tilt the head by firmly pushing the forehead back with the other hand.

 6. Look, listen, and feel for breathing.
 Place your ear close to the person's mouth and nose.
 Watch for chest movement.
 Feel for breath on your cheek.